Python Interpreter MCP server

 2. The MCP tools icon should now appear in the chat interface

-Important: The --dir parameter is required and specifies the directory where files will be saved and executed, creating a security boundary.
+Important: The --dir parameter is mandatory and specifies the working directory where all files will be saved and executed.
+This provides security by isolating the server's operations to a specific location.

 Environment and Package Management

-• list_installed_packages: See packages installed in a specific environment
+• list_installed_packages: See what packages are installed in a specific environment

 • install_package: Add new Python packages to an environment